oceanumeric/innoLab-Videos/20minutes-about-me/1a_script.md

 Why this project is only 50% success?
 First of all, I got some attention from the market.
 For instance, a guy called mingxi contacted me on LinkedIn and asked me to schedule a meeting.
 Later I learned he is the CEO of TigerGraph.
 Since I also shared my product on the youtube channel, some people also contacted me there and asked me how I built the app.

+I think when we start our own business, we always wish or expect that our business will be successful.
+But the reality is that most of the businesses will fail.
+But gaining experience from those failures is the most important thing.

+Also, during developing those applications, I improved my skills in many technologies.

+I also learned that technology itself is not enough.
+If you did not do enough research on the market, your project could become a debt.

+The another thing I want to emphasize is that never lie in the business world and never exaggerate your achievements.
+If you do, you will lose your credibility.
+Overall, it is a very small world.
+People will know you.

+For those who do lie or exaggerate, they are wasting people's time and social resources.
+They are also wasting their own time.